summitt/Nope-Proxy/README.md

 ```

 ## Python Mangler
-The previous example if great for quickly fuzzing the request but more complicated examples may require actual coding.
-The Python Mangler was built to provide fare more control of the requests and responses.
-You may even be able to import a library to extract the data into a more easily editable form and covert it back before sending to the server.
+The previous example is great for quickly fuzzing the request but more complicated examples may require actual coding.
+The Python Mangler was built to provide far more control of the requests and responses.
+You can import a library to extract the data into a more easily editable form and covert it back before sending to the server.
 The PyManger must have at the minimum the following structure.

+You can download community [Nope Scripts here](https://github.com/summitt/Nope-Proxy-Scripts)

 ```
 def mangle(input, isC2S):